Synthetixio/js-monorepo/v3/docs/docs/protocol/pools-markets/delegating-credit-and-debt.md

 Pools consolidate liquidity from stakers and markets' credit and debt.
 Every pool has a vault for each of the accepted collateral types.
 Pools may also have an owner, which can decide which markets will be backed by the collateral delegated to the pool.

-Credit and debt is propagated between staking positions and pools, and between pools and markets with the [Shares Library](/protocol/peripheral/shares-library), taking into account the pool's configuration.
+Credit and debt is propagated between staking positions and pools, and between pools and markets, taking into account the pool's configuration.

 ## Creating Pools